 Beyond the Reef, northern Queensland, the Northern Territory, and northern Western Australia are at their best in June.
 Remember, the further south you go, the colder it will be.

 If a tropical escape is what your student needs to relax, set your sights a bit further than the Caribbean all the way to the South Pacific.
 It is also technically winter in Fiji in June, but the temps never get too cold and you can just miss the summer rush that starts in July.
-June is one of the best months to visit Fiji, with ideal weather, countless activity options, and cheaper hotel rates and smaller crowds.
+June is one of the best months to visit Fiji, with ideal weather, countless activity options, cheaper hotel rates, and smaller crowds.

 From the rich Fijian culture to the incredible beaches, there are countless reasons why Fiji’s 333 islands are the perfect vacation destination for a graduation trip.